Without Thrive EBR's passage, hundreds of jobs could be cut

 For some voters, Wednesday night's presentation wasn't enough to sway them.

 "I have seen the taxpayers' trust in our local government plummeting.
-We need to get back to transparency and building trust," East Baton Rouge resident Penny Landry said.
+We need to get back to transparency and building trust," East Baton Rouge resident Pennie Landry said.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.